ismaelgiovannetti/dai-lab-protocoldesign/specs/ismaelgiovannetti_Evan-Charles/protocol.md

 1. **Connection** : The client initiates a TCP connection to the server.
 2. **Sending commands** : The client sends a command.
 3. **Server response** : The server receives, processes, and responds to the client.
-4. **Termination** : Once all commands are sent, the client closes the connection.
+4. **Termination** : Once all commands are sent, the client closes the connection (no QUIT command).